 Ethnic Diversity and Identity in China

-Through course readings, discussions, interactions with local people, as well as field trips in Beijing, and covering the period from 1949 until present, this inter-disciplinary course examines the dynamic changes and active negotiations of ethnic, religious and national identities, as well as ethnic relations, in the People’s Republic of China, the most populous multi-ethnic society in the world.
-Students will explore the various socio-cultural meanings and imaginations of modern “Chinese-ness” and China as a nation-state, and examine how ethnic diversity and identity are constructed and expressed within the overarching, modern, and quickly evolving national identity of China.
-The course also examines the contemporary rise of nationalism, as both a social movement and as a state ideology, and its multifaceted and increasing impacts on Chinese identity, and worldview.
+Through course readings, discussions, interactions with local people, as well as field trips in Beijing, and studying the period from 1949 until present, this inter-disciplinary course examines the dynamic changes and active negotiations of ethnic, religious, and national identities, as well as ethnic relations, in the People’s Republic of China - the most populous multi-ethnic society in the world.
+Students will explore the socio-cultural meanings and imaginations of modern “Chinese-ness” and China as a nation-state.
+They’ll also examine how ethnic diversity and identity are constructed and expressed within the national identity of China.
+The course also examines the contemporary rise of nationalism, as both a social movement and as a state ideology, and its multifaceted and increasing impacts on Chinese identity and worldview.

 RELI 3001 BESC / ECOL 3001 BESC

 This course surveys how religious beliefs and rituals are connected with ecological practices, especially among ethnic minority populations in Western China.
 It offers textual interpretations of this connection and provides case studies of different ethnic communities.
 Course materials are drawn from contemporary scholarly studies of religion and ecology with an emphasis on religions and folk belief systems in China.
 Students are expected to explore ways to include relevant native ecological practices and worldviews in the global public discourse concerning environmental ethics and the sustainability of nature, culture, and biodiversity.
 Throughout the semester, the class examines conceptual and material realties of tradition and modernity in relation to religious beliefs and ecological practices.
 Cases studies in the class include how native communities respond to the impact of tourism, the construction of hydraulic dams, and sedentarization of nomadic populations.

 Chinese Language Courses